dotnet/designs/accepted/2021/install-location-per-architecture.md

 The current state is in detailed described in the last change proposal in [install-locations](https://github.com/dotnet/designs/blob/main/accepted/2020/install-locations.md).

-.NET can be installed globally into a "global install location".
-Typically this is the default install location (program files on Windows, `/usr/share` on Linux, `/usr/local/share` on macOS), but it can be changed via global install location registration mechanism.
+.NET is typically installed into a "global install location".
+Usually this is the default install location (`C:\Program Files\dotnet` on Windows, `/usr/share` on Linux, `/usr/local/share` on macOS), but it can be changed via global install location registration mechanism.
 The registration mechanism uses registry on Windows and configuration file `/etc/dotnet/install_location` on Linux and macOS.